rivazahra/yariga-property/README.md

 <img src="imgs_readme/mern.png" width="200"/>
 </kbd>

 ## Client Side:

 The UI was built using **React**, **Refine**, **TypeScript**, **MUI**, and **ApexCharts**

-See the Figma file used for the UI design [here](https://www.figma.com/file/QLU3mZJOsmnAN4SEQ8YSTA/Real-Estate-Admin-Dashboard?node-id=0%3A1&t=MJG00Z0wUQi4P4wv-0)

 ## Server Side:

 The **REST API** and database were built using **JavaScript**, **Node.js**, **Express**, and **MongoDB**.
 Image hosting is provided by Cloudinary.

 # Description

 **Yariga** is a dashboard used by real estate companies to manage their properties, agents, reviews and messages as well as key figures which are represented through charts and graphs provided by ApexCharts.

 Take a look at a screenshot of the dashboard here: